djgroen/student-resources/docs/task-management.rst

 4. A task seems intimidating: you have a sense of dread when you think of having to do it.
 5. Many completed tasks are labelled as not completed in your task list.

-In the case of (2), you should ask for clarifications on the task.
+In the case of (2), I think you should ask for clarifications on the task.
 In cases (1,3,4), it may be best to split the task into 2, 3, 4 or even more sub-tasks.
 In the case of (5) you should define slightly fewer and bigger tasks going forward.

 Task management platforms
 -------------------------